 All employees shall attend all local PD training sessions as directed by his/her supervisor.

-The District, by way of a joint committee, shall develop and implement a professional development plan (PDP) for its licensed employees.
-The District’s PDP shall, in part, align District resources to address the PD activities identified in the school’s Arkansas Comprehensive School Improvement Plan (ACSIP) and incorporate the licensed employee's professional growth plan (PGP).
+As part of the District’s School District Support Plan (SDSP), the District, by way of a joint committee, shall develop and implement a professional development plan (PDP) for its licensed employees.
+The District’s PDP shall, in part, align District resources to address the PD activities identified in each school’s school-level improvement plan (SLIP) and incorporate the licensed employee's professional growth plan (PGP).
 The PDP shall describe how the District’s categorical funds will be used to address deficiencies in student performance and any identified academic achievement gaps between groups of students.
 At the end of each school year, the District shall evaluate the PD activities’ effectiveness at improving student performance and closing achievement gaps.

 LRSD will provide a minimum of thirty-six (36) hours of PD annually to be fulfilled between July 1 and June 30.
 A licensed employee may be required to receive more PD than the minimum when necessary to complete the licensed employee’s PGP.
 All licensed employees are required to obtain thirty-six (36) hours of approved PD each year over a five-year period as part of their licensure renewal requirements.
 PD hours earned in excess of each licensed employee's required number of hours in the designated year cannot be carried over to the next year.